Lex45x/ops-bro/docs/README.md

 ```
 Where the `listeners` is a collection of [Listeners](#listener) and `eventDispatchers` is a collection of [Event Dispathcer](#event-dispatchers).
 `config` is a json object that could hold [configuration](#config) values for the template.
+`version` used to maintain compatibility between OpsBro version and configuraiton file version.

 Example below will describe an integraiton between Gitlab webhooks and Jira transitions.
 Original template could be found [HERE](../src/OpsBro.Api/g2j.json).